Last Updated: 26 Nov, 2022

 Want to test your understanding and knowledge so far?
 Take an online test when you finish each level.
 However, it only consists of multiple-choice questions.

 The provided resources are satisfactory.
-The blog is informative enough to make you rethink what you already knew.
+The blog is informative enough to make you rethink what you already know.

 Cons